-[formerly known as the Model Financial Aid Offer Form]
+[formerly known as the Financial Aid Shopping Sheet]

 The Office of Postsecondary Education is working with students, families, the financial aid community, and others to develop model formats for financial aid offer forms.
 These forms, often referred to as Financial Aid Award Letters, are sent to prospective students by colleges, universities and other postsecondary institutions to let them know how much financial aid the student can expect to receive when they attend school.

 Postsecondary institutions that participate in the student financial assistance programs authorized under Title IV of the Higher Education Act of 1965 (HEA), as amended, to disclose to prospective students certain information about the institution’s Gainful Employment (GE) Programs.

 State Authorization Regulations: Questions and answers regarding state authorization regulations that go into effect July 1, 2015 MS Word (44K)

 Information on the 2018 - 2019 negotiated rulemaking activities for higher education.

 Information on the 2017 - 2018 negotiated rulemaking activities for higher education.

 OPE collects and reports on data in several areas relating to postsecondary education: